-CONVERSE, Texas – The Judson Independent School District school board will vote on whether to eliminate the Spanish Immersion Program at one of its elementary schools Thursday, as part of a plan to deal with a multimillion-dollar budget crisis.
+LIVE OAK, Texas – A spirited discussion and new economic figures prompted the majority of the Judson Independent School District’s school board to table a vote on whether to eliminate the Spanish Immersion Program at one of its elementary schools.

 Recommended Videos

-In December 2024, KSAT spoke with Trustee Suzanne Kenoyer about the budget and the future of Wortham Oaks Elementary’s Spanish Immersion Program.
+In December 2024, KSAT spoke with Kenoyer about the budget and the future of Wortham Oaks Elementary’s Spanish Immersion Program.

 “Next year, we would not have a first-grade class, and those first graders would matriculate up to second grade … and once they finished fifth grade, then the program would be gone completely,” Kenoyer said on Dec.
 13, 2024.

-“The district is actively developing a plan to reduce the budget deficit by carefully evaluating all programs, position reductions, and the possibility of school consolidations,” a Judson ISD spokesperson said.
+“The district is actively developing a plan to reduce the budget deficit by carefully evaluating all programs, position reductions, and the possibility of school consolidations,” a Judson ISD spokesperson said at the time.

 The spokesperson also said no final decisions have been made about any of the programs.